That Drug Expiration Date May Be More Myth Than Fact

 The 2006 FDA study of the extension program also said it pushed back the expiration date on lots of mannitol, a diuretic, for an average of five years.
 Berkowitz has to toss his out.
 Expired naloxone?
 The drug reverses narcotic overdoses in an emergency and is currently in wide use in the opioid epidemic.
 The FDA extended its use-by date for the stockpiled drugs, but Berkowitz has to trash it.

 On rare occasions, a pharmaceutical company will extend the expiration dates of its own products because of shortages.
 That's what happened in June, when the FDA posted extended expiration dates from Pfizer for batches of its injectable atropine, dextrose, epinephrine and sodium bicarbonate.
-The agency notice included the lot numbers of the batches being extended, and added six months to a year to their expiration dates.
+The agency notice included the lot numbers of the batches being extended and added six months to a year to their expiration dates.

 The news sent Berkowitz running to his expired drugs to see if any could be put back into his supply.
 His team rescued four boxes of the syringes from destruction, including 75 atropine, 15 dextrose, 164 epinephrine and 22 sodium bicarbonate.
 Total value: $7,500.
 In a blink, "expired" drugs that were in the trash heap were put back into the pharmacy supply.

-Berkowitz says he appreciated Pfizer's action, but feels it should be standard to make sure drugs that are still effective aren't thrown away.
+Berkowitz says he appreciated Pfizer's action but feels it should be standard to make sure drugs that are still effective aren't thrown away.

 "The question is: Should the FDA be doing more stability testing?"
 Berkowitz says.
 "Could they come up with a safe and systematic way to cut down on the drugs being wasted in hospitals?"